FocusCookie/monorepo-lerna-storybook-react/README.md

 - playwright needs to be installed: `npm init playwright@latest`
 - each package has a uniqe storybook port which is configured in the package.json of the package

+# Root storybook

+To build a static root storybook page from where all storybooks of all packages are reachable, run it in the root `npm run build-storybooks`

 # Create new components

 Use the in the root of the project `npm run create-component` and follow the steps.